OCA/sale-workflow/sale_order_line_date/readme/DESCRIPTION.rst

-This module adds requested date to a sales order lines and propagate it to stock moves and procurements.
+This module adds a commitment date to each sale order line and propagate it to stock moves and pickings.
-When the requested date of the whole sale order is modified the requested date of the lines change to match.
+When the commitment date of the whole sale order is modified, the commitment date of the lines change to match if necessary.